cuthie/Control-Engineering-Portfolio/README.md

 - Single and multi-variable MPC implementations.
 - Simulation and potential for hardware deployment.

-### 4. Distributed MPC *(planned/optional)*
-- Multi-agent systems with distributed optimization.
-- Focus on scalability and robustness.

 ### 5. System Identification
 - Data-driven modeling of dynamic systems.